 It doesn’t get dark in the summer in Alaska, and it’s going to mess with you!
 The sun sets after midnight and comes back up around 4 in the morning, so there’s little time for sleep.
 On the upside, there’s plenty of time for riding.
 On our last trip we covered a ton of terrain since we didn’t have to worry about light, and packed 4 days of riding into two.
 The best plan is to go hard when the weather is nice, and catch up on sleep when the rain rolls in.

-As mentioned earlier, you could get stuck in the middle of nowhere without cell reception, with the road washed out.
-Bring a few extra days worth of food just in case, and definitely don’t forget coffee and Red Bull to keep the energy up when the getting is good!
-Lots of snacks and Clif bars are good too, because you will literally have no schedule.
-The whole breakfast lunch and dinner routine throughout the day is gone, along with bedtimes, you eat when you’re hungry and sleep when you’re tired.
+As mentioned earlier, you could get stuck in the middle of nowhere without phone reception, so bring a few extra days’ worth of food just in case, and definitely don’t forget some snack supplies to keep energy up.
+The whole breakfast-lunch-and-dinner routine throughout the day is gone, along with bed times, so you eat when you’re hungry and sleep when you’re tired.

 Type 2 fun

-Some of your trip may turn into type 2 fun, depending on how ambitious you are.
+Some of your trip may turn into type-two fun, depending on how ambitious you are.
 This means it’s fun after you’re done doing it, but possibly miserable at the time.
-It’s an acquired taste that you grow to love, and is the only way to get into some of the best places!
-Trail conditions are often in questions, and you may end up walking through swamps with wet feet, then getting your legs cut while bushwacking through overgrown alders, then putting your bike on the shoulders for an hour of hike-a-bike, and somehow it’s all still worth it!
+It’s an acquired taste that you grow to love, and is the only way to get into some of the best places.
+You may end up walking through swamps with wet feet, then getting your legs cut while bushwacking through overgrown alders, then putting your bike on your shoulders for an hour of hike-a-bike, and somehow it’s all still worth it.